Scottish diaspora: United States

-Scottish Americans descended from nineteenth-century Scottish immigrants tend to be concentrated in the West, while others in New England are the descendants of immigrants from the Maritime Provinces of Canada, especially in the 1920s.
+Later Scottish Americans descended from 19th-century Scottish immigrants tend to be concentrated in the West, while others in New England are the descendants of immigrants from the Maritime Provinces of Canada, especially in the 1920s.

-Americans of Scottish descent outnumber the population of Scotland, where 4,459,071 or 88.09% of people identified as ethnic Scottish in the 2001 Census.
-There are many Scottish clan societies and other heritage organizations, such as An Comunn Gàidhealach America and Slighe nan Gàidheal.
+Americans who identify themselves as of Scottish descent outnumber the population of Scotland, where 4,459,071 or 88.09% of people identified as ethnic Scottish in the 2000 Census.
+There are many US-based Scottish clan societies and other heritage organizations (such as the Saint Andrews societies, Caledonian societies, An Comunn Gàidhealach America, Slighe nan Gàidheal), through which "Scottish migrants have remained attached to their homeland".

 Asia-Pacific

 Australia

 A steady rate of Scottish immigration continued into the 20th century, with substantial numbers of Scots continued to arrive after 1945.
 From 1900 until the 1950s, Scots favoured New South Wales, as well as Western Australia and Southern Australia.
 A strong cultural Scottish presence is evident in the Highland games, dance, Tartan day celebrations, Clan and Gaelic speaking societies found throughout modern Australia.

-According to the 2011 Australian census 130,204 Australian residents were born in Scotland, while 1,792,600 claimed Scottish ancestry, either alone or in combination with another ancestry.
-This is the fourth most commonly nominated ancestry and represents over 8.9% of the total population of Australia.
+According to the 2021 Australian census 118,496 Australian residents were born in Scotland, while 2,176,777 claimed Scottish ancestry, either alone or in combination with another ancestry.
+This is the fourth most commonly nominated ancestry and represents 8.6% of the total population of Australia.

 New Zealand

 Scottish migration to New Zealand dates back to the earliest period of European colonisation, with a large proportion of Pākehā New Zealanders being of Scottish descent.
 However, identification as "British" or "European" New Zealanders can sometimes obscure their origin.
 Many Scottish New Zealanders also have Māori or other non-European ancestry.

 The majority of Scottish immigrants settled in the South Island.
 All over New Zealand, the Scots developed different means to bridge the old homeland and the new.
 Many Caledonian societies were formed, well over 100 by the early twentieth century, who helped maintain Scottish culture and traditions.
 From the 1860s, these societies organised annual Caledonian Games throughout New Zealand.
-The Games were sports meets that brought together Scottish settlers and the wider New Zealand public.
-In so doing, the Games gave Scots a path to cultural integration as Scottish New Zealanders.
+The games were sports meets that brought together Scottish settlers and the wider New Zealand public.
+In so doing, the games gave Scots a path to cultural integration as Scottish New Zealanders.

 The Lay Association of the Free Church of Scotland founded Dunedin at the head of Otago Harbour in 1848 as the principal town of its Scottish settlement.
 The name comes from Dùn Èideann, the Scottish Gaelic name for Edinburgh, the Scottish capital.
-Charles Kettle the city's surveyor, instructed to emulate the characteristics of Edinburgh, produced a striking, 'Romantic' design.
+Charles Kettle, the city's surveyor, instructed to emulate the characteristics of Edinburgh, produced a striking, "Romantic" design.
 The result was both grand and quirky streets as the builders struggled and sometimes failed to construct his bold vision across the challenging landscape.
 Captain William Cargill, a veteran of the war against Napoleon, was the secular leader.
 The Reverend Thomas Burns, a nephew of the poet Robert Burns, was the spiritual guide.

 Europe

+Denmark

+From 1570 to 1630, some 6,000 Scots served as mercenary soldiers of Denmark.